MAX Light Rail: Stations

-Many MAX stations facilitate transfers to other modes of public transit.
-11 stations are transit centers with connections to multiple local and intercity bus routes.
+MAX stations are often served by or connected with other modes of public transit.
+Eleven stations are designated as transit centers with connections to multiple local and intercity bus routes.
 Beaverton Transit Center is the only MAX-served transit center with a transfer to the region's commuter rail line, WES Commuter Rail, which operates between Beaverton and Wilsonville in Washington County.
 Within the Portland Transit Mall, trains connect with buses serving downtown Portland; bus stops take up transit mall blocks unoccupied by light rail platforms.
 MAX riders can transfer to the Portland Streetcar at points where MAX and streetcar lines intersect and to Amtrak via two stations near Portland Union Station.
 The Red Line operates as an airport rail link with a stop at a MAX station attached to the main passenger terminal of Portland International Airport.

 TriMet has built a total of six infill stations.
 Four were built on the original Eastside MAX alignment—Mall/Southwest 4th Avenue (1990), Mall/Southwest 5th Avenue (1990), Convention Center (1990), and (2010)—while two were built on the Portland Transit Mall—PSU South/Southwest 6th and College (2012) and PSU South/Southwest 5th and Jackson (2012).
 On March 1, 2020, TriMet permanently closed the Mall infill stations in an effort to speed up travel times in downtown Portland.
 The agency also closed Kings Hill/Southwest Salmon Street station (originally for a trial period, but is now permanent).